monopolyboymeaze/socl/README.md

 and/or its components (hardware and software) which is distributed under such, including copyright, design, and patent. [sic]

-This is unnecessary since it's just poorly describing what a license.
+This is unnecessary since it's just poorly describing what a license is.

 > All licensors‘s copyrights, designs, and patents as far as relevant to products and/or its components under OCL are **community open** ... [sic] [emphasis added]